19hours/sg-statutes/Acts/Legal Profession Act.md

 “law corporation” means a company approved as a law corporation under section 81B;

-“lay person”, in relation to the Inquiry Panel or an Inquiry Committee, means an architect, an accountant, a banker, a company director, an insurer, a professional engineer, a medical practitioner or any other person (not being an advocate and solicitor or a legal officer) who meets such criteria as may be approved by the Chief Justice and the Attorney-General;
+“lay person”, in relation to the Inquiry Panel or an Inquiry Committee, means an architect, an accountant, a banker, a company director, an insurer, a professional engineer, a medical practitioner or any other person (not being an advocate and solicitor or a Legal Service Officer) who meets such criteria as may be approved by the Chief Justice and the Attorney-General;

 [20/2009 wef 09/10/2009]

-“legal officer” means a person appointed as a legal officer in the Singapore Legal Service;
+“Legal Service Officer” means an officer in the Singapore Legal Service;

+[20/2009 wef 09/10/2009]

 “licensed foreign law practice” means a foreign law practice licensed under section 130E;